Tomelinski/DurakGame/README.md

 Calvin May - Tom Zielinski

 A C# recreate of the card game Durak.
-This application has a basic user infterface and allows you to play VS an AI.
+This application has a basic user interface and allows you to play VS an AI.

 Features an AI bot that will play the best card in hand or react to the card you have played.